namiranianp/fewa-front-end/README.md

 ___
 In the project directory, you can run:

+#### `npm install`

+You should run this when running the app for the first time, as it installs all the various packages required for the web app.

 #### `yarn start` or `npm run start`

 This is the primary script you'll need to run to access the webpage.\